ondratu/formiko/README.rst

 FreeBSD
 ~~~~~~~
+Installation process can be different for each BSD releases.
+It's about which
+Python release is default.
+By this, you can change ``pyXX`` to your right
+version.

-These you must install all these packages:
+On FreeBSD you must install all these packages:

 .. code:: sh